Kyrgyzstan - Things to Do in Kyrgyzstan in April

 Avoid These Mistakes

 Skipping Naryn for Osh is a rookie error.
-Travelers assume southern Kyrgyzstan is warmer, but altitude keeps Naryn just as cold and twice as scenic.
+Travelers assume southern Kyrgyzstan is warmer.
+But altitude keeps Naryn just as cold and twice as scenic.
 Avoid booking homestays through international platforms.
 Guesthouses listed on Kyrgyzstan-only sites cost half as much and serve better meals.
 Never underestimate altitude effects.
 Even fit travelers feel 3,000 m (9,843 ft) elevation.
 Schedule acclimatization days and ditch alcohol for the first two nights.

-Explore Activities in Kyrgyzstan
+Explore More Activities in Kyrgyzstan